aglee/copyselector/README.markdown

 # CopySelector

-A teeny app that does nothing but provide a "Copy with Selector Awareness" system service.

-"Copy with Selector Awareness" is a service that you can invoke from any application where you have selected some text.
-It tries to find a method name in that text, and if successful it puts the selector in the system paste buffer.
-If a method name is not detected, a regular Copy is performed.
+This service tries to detect an Objective-C method name in your selected text.
+If it succeeds, it puts the selector into the system paste buffer.
+Otherwise, it beeps.

-For example, in Xcode if you have [self flyToX:100 y:200 z:300], you can double-click one of the square brackets to select the whole expression, then invoke this service.
-CopySelector will search for the method name flyToX:y:z:.
+It's assumed that you've selected either a selector, a method declaration, or a method invocation.
+The algorithm tries to be forgiving and not require you to be 100% precise about where you start and end the text selection.

+## Installation

+To install this service, copy CopySelector.service into ~/Library/Services.
+If you use the service often, you'll want to assign a hotkey in System Preferences > Keyboard > Keyboard Shortcuts > Services.

+## Examples

+Here are examples of text fragments that you can select that the algorithm can handle.
+You can probably figure it out for yourself without all these explicit examples, but they're helpful to me for testing purposes.

+Plain selector:

+    flyToX:y:z:

+Method declaration (class methods work too):

+    - (id)browser:(NSBrowser *)browser child:(NSInteger)index ofItem:(id)item;

+You don't have to select precisely all the way to the end:

+    - (id)browser:(NSBrowser *)browser child:(NSInteger)index ofItem:(i

+Internal whitespace and comments don't matter:

+    - (id)browser:(NSBrowser *)browser  // comment
+            child:(NSInteger)index  /* comment */
+           ofItem:(id)item;

+Method invocation with arguments:

+    [self flyToX:100 y:200 z:300];

+You can be sloppy and select past the end:

+    [self flyToX:100 y:200 z:300] ]; }

+The brackets themselves don't have to be included in the selection:

+    self flyToX:100 y:200 z:300

-If you happen to be in BBEdit, where double-clicking a bracket selects the text inside the brackets, the service should still work.
+(This means that if you are in BBEdit, where double-clicking a bracket selects the text *inside* the brackets, the service still works.)

-If there is leading whitespace or a cast, or newlines or comments anywhere, or any blocks or any of the new object literals, it should still work, so if you have lines like this you can select them all and then invoke the service:

-    (void)[self flyToX:100  // cast to void to discard the return value y:200
-                     z:900 /*300*/];

-Here's another example; CopySelector will extract "beginSheetModalForWindow:completionHandler:":
+When messages are nested or contain subexpressions, the top-level message is detected (in this case, flyToX:y:z:):

+    [[self pilot] flyToX:100 y:(150 + 50) z:[self zCoord]];

+Typecasts are ignored:

+    (void)[(Aviator *)self flyToX:100 y:200 z:300];

+Object literals and struct literals are supported:

+    [self useNumber:@(2 + 2)
+              array:@[@"four"]
+               dict:@{ @"count": @4 }
+               rect:(NSRect){ {0, 0}, { 2, 2 } }];

+Method arguments can be blocks.
+The service detects beginSheetModalForWindow:completionHandler: if you select the following lines:

     [op beginSheetModalForWindow:[self window]
                completionHandler:^(NSInteger result) {